Emmadao2612/Tableau_Customer_Analysis_Dashboard/README.md

 - At Risk = 90–180 days inactive.
 - Customers acquired within the last 6 months are excluded from churn calculations.

-**Key KPIs:** Total Churned · Total At-Risk · Revenue Churned · Revenue at Risk · Churn Rate %
+**Key KPIs:** Total Churned, Total At-Risk, Revenue Churned, Revenue at Risk, Churn Rate %

 **Charts:**
-- Churn status distribution by cohort year (100% stacked bar — Active / At Risk / Churned)
+- Churn status distribution by cohort year (100% stacked bar - Active / At Risk / Churned)
 - Days since last purchase histogram (30-day bins, color-coded by churn status)

 📊 **Key Findings:**
-- Churn rate is approximately **91%** across all cohorts — the vast majority of customers never return after their first year
+- Churn rate is approximately **91%** across all cohorts - the vast majority of customers never return after their first year
 - $174M of the $206M Total LTV (84%) came from customers who have churned - indicating that the business has almost no active loyal customer base
-- Churn is **systemic** — consistent across all cohorts and years, meaning it is a structural problem not tied to any specific event or year
+- Churn is **systemic** - consistent across all cohorts and years, meaning it is a structural problem not tied to any specific event or year
 - At-Risk customers (90–180 days inactive) represent an active intervention window before permanent churn
 - Older cohorts (2015–2019) have higher churned revenue per customer because those customers had higher lifetime value before churning